JanssenProject/jans/docs/janssen-server/auth-server/endpoints/par.md

  }
 ```

 Since PAR endpoint is a protected resource.
 The client has to authenticate itself to the endpoint.
 Authentication
-methods used are same as the once used for client authentication at [token endpoint](./token.md#client-authentication).
+methods used are same as the ones used for client authentication at [token endpoint](./token.md#client-authentication).

 More information about request and response of the PAR endpoint can be found in
 the OpenAPI specification of
 [jans-auth-server module](https://gluu.org/swagger-ui/?url=https://raw.githubusercontent.com/JanssenProject/jans/replace-janssen-version/jans-auth-server/docs/swagger.yaml#/Authorization/post_par).

 ## Disabling The Endpoint Using Feature Flag